Micromobility in Grand Junction

 Can I ride my RT200 trail bike on those paths its 96cc top speed 27mph??
 When there are scooters now that go 40+mph

-KidFich3172 asked about 1 year agoHi KidFich, the scooters in our micromobility pilot are currently limited to 15-20 MPH.
+KidFich3172 asked over 1 year agoHi KidFich, the scooters in our micromobility pilot are currently limited to 15-20 MPH.
 The sidewalk speed limit is 6 MPH.
 The shared scooters or your personally owned device can legally be operated on North Avenue up to the speed limit of 30-35 MPH in the general travel lanes.

 operation,speed limitoperation speed limit -